 - Use video surveillance to monitor secure spaces, especially points of entry and exit: If an elaborate video monitoring system lacks appeal due to cost or complexity, consider that simple IP cameras and storage are easy to deploy and relatively inexpensive.
 Another common objection to video surveillance is that it violates personal privacy or sends a message of mistrust.
 The images that will be captured by the cameras will contain almost exclusively employees and contractors.
 Can’t we just leave them alone and let them do their jobs without being the proverbial Big Brother?
 Let me gently suggest that trust in your employees is at times misplaced.
 Think about this philosophically for a moment.
 Who has access to your physical spaces?
 Who has the greatest reason to be emotionally charged about your company?
 Who understands how your security policies are administered in practice, and therefore how to get around them?
 In other words, while your employees are your greatest asset, they are also a potentially great risk.
 A video print keeps everyone honest.

-- Audit existing systems proactively before an event occurs -- not reactively after a breach
+- Audit existing systems proactively before an event occurs -- not reactively after a breach has happened:

 - If you use a keycard system and coded badges to allow employees into the building and secured building areas.
 Is the logging working?
 When was the last time you checked?
 If the logging is working, are the timestamps correct?
 If the timestamps seem correct, have you verified that they are adjusted for daylight savings time?
 How hard is it to pull a report from the system?
 Are all the keycards with access accounted for?
 Do you expire badges that haven’t been used for a certain amount of time?
 Have you reclaimed badges from terminated contractors or employees?